marxin/texi2rst-generated/sphinx/gccint/source-tree-structure-and-build-system/the-gcc-subdirectory/makefile-targets.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: makefile targets, targets, makefile

 .. _makefile:

-.. index:: makefile targets

-.. index:: targets, makefile

 Makefile Targets
 ^^^^^^^^^^^^^^^^